Why I'm building Skin in the Game

 The events are not networking nights.
 Not a room full of ego and business card energy.

 A small, private gathering.
-Space to actually arrive, not just show up.
+A safe space to actually arrive, not just show up.
 A guided session to open the room.
 A fireside conversation with someone who has built something meaningful and is willing to talk about what it really cost them.
 Then we break bread together, family style.
 Then music and good energy to close the night.

-Previous fireside guests have included Dhiraj Mukherjee, co-founder of Shazam, and Arian Kalantari, co-founder of LADbible.
+Previous fireside guests have included Dhiraj Mukherjee (above) , co-founder of Shazam, and Arian Kalantari, co-founder of LADbible.
 Men who built extraordinary things and are willing to share the scars behind the success.

 It’s connection.
 With real talk, depth.
 And yeah, maybe a little bit of a bass.

-The next gathering is April 15th in King’s Cross, London and we’re opening up a few spaces for ambitious men to join us Get your ticket → lu.ma/shbcyloa
+The next gathering is April 15th in King’s Cross, London and we’re opening up a few spaces for ambitious men to join us Apply for your ticket → lu.ma/shbcyloa

 Why now.